AMSP-04/NETN-Aggregate/README.md

 * Patches are released to fix minor issues that do not break backward compatibility.

 ## Note
-NETN-Aggregate will be merged with NETN-MRM in NETN-FOM v3.0 and will not be released as a separate module.
+NETN-Aggregate is merged with NETN-MRM in NETN-FOM v3.0 and will not be released as a separate module.

 |Version|Description|
 |---|---|